 Marketing, sales, and product strategies for B2C and B2B eCommerce have differed greatly over the years as these two models are typically viewed independently of each other.
 But the similarities between B2C and B2B eCommerce are growing.
-Marketers and salespeople are realizing that key areas, like buying experience, mobile apps, and eCommerce marketplaces, share some common ground and can adopt best practices from both B2C and B2B strategies.
+Marketers and salespeople are realizing that key areas, like buying experience, mobile apps, and emerging eCommerce B2B marketplaces share some common ground and can adopt best practices from both B2C and B2B strategies.

 eCommerce Buying Experience